sophietheopossum/blood-of-the-chimera/README.md

 Gentoo's currently preferred Overlay system is through using a git sync.
 What follows are abbreviated instructions assuming that you already have the `dev-vcs/git` package installed. please note this is a more complex process that many may view as having no true benefit.

-Next, create a custom `/etc/portage/repos.conf` entry for the **gentoo-snappy** overlay, so Portage knows what to do.
+Next, create a custom `/etc/portage/repos.conf` entry for the **prototype99** overlay, so Portage knows what to do.
 Make sure that `/etc/portage/repos.conf` exists, and is a directory.
 Then, use your text editor without line wrapping:

-    # nano -w /etc/portage/repos.conf/gentoo-snappy.conf
+    # nano -w /etc/portage/repos.conf/prototype99.conf

 and put the following text in the file: